Bad move. Experts are useful because they have a lens. The work is choosing when that lens fits.

 Role bias sits one layer before role selection.
 It is not the same as deciding between vendors.
 It is the question that comes before the vendor list exists.

 On the Atlas map, role bias lives between outside-help taxonomy and decision architecture.
-Hub 1 names the rooms.
+Hub 1 names the categories.
 Hub 2 explains why each room sees differently.
-Hub 7 asks whether the room should be chosen at all before the decision layer is named.
+Hub 7 asks whether the team should be chosen at all before the decision layer is named.

 When it works

 Role bias is useful when the buyer has conflicting advice from smart people.
 That conflict is not always a problem.
-It can be the most honest data in the room.
+It can be the most honest data in the team.

 It works when a founder is comparing a coach, consultant, and operator and each gives a different first move.
 It works when AI gives different answers depending on whether it was told to act like a CFO, marketer, therapist, or strategist.
 Cute costume party.
 Expensive if you mistake it for judgment.